PrinceV27/DelhiMetro/README.md

 # DelhiMetro
 This is a Java Project From Which You Will Get Every Information about Delhi metro , You can see map, Fares and as well You can recharge Your Card Through This Project.
 # This is My Team Project, Team Members and Their Roles
- # Prince Varshney - Designing, Brainstroming,Database Connection(PHP)
+ # Prince Varshney - Designing, Brainstroming,Database Connection(PHP),Devloper
  # Yash Verma - Managing operations, Data collection and Retrival(JSON)
 Steps -
 First download this project through zip file , then open it in Netbeans, Ecclipse or any similar ide than run and test it.